-Imagine you were a Venetian soldier at Assos castle 400 years ago.
-The melting heat lies heavy over the bay as you are walking up the dusty pathway that leads to the fortress high above you.
+Imagine you were a Venetian soldier at Assos castle in Kefalonia 400 years ago.
+Melting heat lies heavy over the bay as you are walking up the dusty pathway that leads to the fortress high above you.
 Looking down through pine trees you can see the shimmering blue sea.
-Can the beauty of this sight make up for the thought of your duties ahead or have you seen the turquoise waters in the bay already hundreds of times?
+Can the beauty of this sight make up for the thought of your duties ahead or have you seen the turquoise waters in the bay hundreds of times already?

-Assos fortress is fairly new in 1617.
+Assos castle is fairly new in 1617.
 It had been completed only 20 years ago.
-Towards the end of the 16th century noble families from Kefalonia’s north had sent a petition to the Venetian Senate to request a fortress in the north as this part of Kefalonia was still unprotected against the constant pirate attacks.
+Towards the end of the 16th century, noble families from Kefalonia’s north had sent a petition to the Venetian Senate to request a fortress in the north as this part of Kefalonia was still unprotected against the constant pirate attacks.

 Protection of Kefalonia’s north

-So the south of the island was protected.
-But what about the north?
-Not only were the pirates attacking the island at its weakest point, there was also the threat of new Ottoman attempts to re-conquer Kefalonia.
+Not only were the pirates attacking the island at its weakest point, but there was also the threat of new Ottoman attempts to re-conquer Kefalonia.
 The Venetians decided to build the second fortress on top of the Assos peninsula, a place impregnable for enemies.
 It was planned as a citadel, laid out big enough for the people of the surrounding villages to move and live inside the fortress walls.
-This made it one of the biggest castles in Greece.
+This made it one of the largest castles in Greece.

 Assos of today

-Let’s switch to today as we don’t know if a Venetian soldier would have admired the view into Assos bay while walking up to the fortress for his duties.
-For you there are no heavy duties to think about as you are hiking up to the fort.
+Let’s switch to today.
+For you, there are no heavy duties to think about as you are hiking up to the fort.
 You will be rewarded with the most splendid views over the sea and Assos bay.

 When you sit in one of the cafés by the water, let the relaxing atmosphere come to you.
-Sometimes it seems as if time stands still; if you then look over the bay towards the fortress and see somebody walk up the path through the pine trees, it is not that difficult to imagine the Venetian soldier on his way to duty.
+Sometimes it seems as if time stands still; if you then look over the bay towards the Assos fortress and see somebody walk up the path through the pine trees, it is not that difficult to imagine the Venetian soldier on his way.